Anti-Turkish sentiment: Modern history

 Before the 1960s, Turkey had a relatively low rate of emigration.
 However, after the adoption of a new constitution in 1961, Turkish citizens began to migrate elsewhere.
 Gradually, Turks became a "prominent ethnic minority group" in some Western countries.
 But from the beginning, they were subject to discrimination.
 At times, when host countries adopted more immigrant-friendly policies, "only the Turkish workers were excluded" from them.

 In various European languages, the word "Turk" has acquired a meaning similar to "barbarian" or "heathen", or is used as a slur or curse.
 As a result, the word also has some negative connotations in the United States.

-Iran

 Arab World

 The Arab World has a long history of mixed relations with the Turks back from the Ottoman Empire.
 In the past, the Ottoman conquest had absorbed a large number of Arab countries into its map, ultimately opened a chapter of a complicated relationship between Turks and Arabs.
 While both are Muslim majority, subsequent conflict of interests and the growing Turkification and nationalist movement had led to growing anti-Arabism among Turks, especially following the Arab Revolt during the First World War.

-Egypt

-Since it gained its independence in 1956, Egypt has always had a mixed relationship with Turkey, in particular due to Turkey's relationship with Israel and Egypt had once allied itself with Syria, leading to tensions between Turkey and Egypt.

-Since Abdel Fattah el-Sisi came to power in 2014, anti-Turkism has spread in Egypt, as retribution for Erdoğan's growing hostility towards the Egyptian administration.
-The Egyptian Government has targeted the Turkish state for criticism by opposing it on issues which are extremely sensitive to it, such as recognizing the Armenian genocide, Turkish military invasion in Syria as el-Sisi allied with Bashar al-Assad.
-There is a growing fear of Turkish interference in Egyptian affairs, which contributed to the growth of Turkophobia in Egypt.